FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Cloud/index.md

 ![image](https://user-images.githubusercontent.com/60719165/142765115-3e2a579e-a3fe-4049-beb9-c070f7966f9c.png)

-2. create a 2 new droplets
+2. create a new droplet

 ![image](https://user-images.githubusercontent.com/60719165/142765256-c03f7653-fc80-40ab-845f-304399154313.png)

-4. Select Ubunbt 20.04 LTS
+4. Select Ubunbt 22.04 (LTS) x64
 5. Plan basic
 6. recomended the 15 $ Mo plan (it would work with the 5 $ plan but very slow).
 7. For heavy production (50-100 Concurrent users) you may want to use 8 CPUS and 32 MB RAM